-- 3.1 In cases where the Investigating Manager considers that it is appropriate the Headteacher or the Chair may suspend you for a period of up to ten working days. - 3.2 Depending on the specific circumstances; the employee should be given the opportunity to attend a suspension meeting to comment on the perceived necessity to suspend within the context of the investigatory purpose before a decision is taken to suspend.
-The employee may be accompanied by a Companion during the suspension meeting, where practicable. - 3.3 A record should be kept of the determined purpose of suspension for a period of up to 12 months and of any alternatives to suspension that were considered. - 3.4 The Headteacher must inform the Chair of the suspension or, in the event of suspension by the Chair, the Chair must inform the Governing Body (excluding staff Governors). - 3.5 This period of suspension may be extended subject to review by the Chair every 10 working days.
-The reason(s) for extending the suspension will be confirmed in writing as soon as reasonably practicable. - 3.6 Only the Governing Body may end the suspension. - 3.7 Notification of suspension should ideally be undertaken in person but may, where circumstances dictate, be notified to the employee in writing.
-If notification of suspension is undertaken in person it will be confirmed in writing. - 3.8 ACAS suggests that suspension may, whilst investigations are carried out, be appropriate where: - (a) Relationships have broken down - (b) Gross misconduct is alleged - (c) There are reasonable concerns that evidence or witnesses could be prejudiced by the employee's presence during the investigation
+- 3.1 In cases where the Investigating Manager (as appointed pursuant to Paragraph 4) considers that it is appropriate, the Headteacher, or in the case of a decision regarding the suspension of the Headteacher, the Chair, may take the decision to suspend an employee for a period of up to ten Working Days. - 3.2 Where the circumstances allow, the employee will be given the opportunity to attend a suspension meeting to respond to the recommendation to suspend before a decision is taken to suspend.
+This response should not be a response to the disciplinary allegation(s) but a response as to whether suspension is appropriate in the circumstances.
+The employee may be accompanied by a Companion during the suspension meeting, where practicable. - 3.3 A record will be kept of the determined purpose for the suspension for a period of up to 12 months and of any alternatives to suspension that were considered. - 3.4 The Headteacher must inform the Chair of the suspension.
+Where it is the Headteacher who has been suspended, the Chair must inform the Governing Board (excluding staff Governors). - 3.5 The period of suspension referred to in Paragraph 3.1 may be extended, subject to review by the Chair.
+The reason(s) for extending the suspension along with the length of the extension will be confirmed in writing as soon as is reasonably practicable following a decision to extend being made. - 3.6 Only the Governing Board may end a suspension. - 3.7 Notification of suspension should ideally be undertaken in person but may, where the circumstances dictate, be notified to the employee in writing.
+If notification of suspension is undertaken in person it will be confirmed in writing. - 3.8 ACAS suggests that suspension may, whilst investigations are carried out, be appropriate where: - (a) relationships have broken down; - (b) gross Misconduct is alleged; - (c) there are reasonable concerns that evidence or witnesses could be prejudiced by the employee's presence during the investigation; - (d) there are responsibilities to other parties; - (e) it is necessary for the protection of pupils, staff or property; and/or - (f) the presence at work of the employee under investigation may be an obstacle to a proper investigation. - 3.9 Suspension does not constitute a disciplinary sanction.
+It is a neutral act intended to ensure an effective investigation can take place.
+You will receive full pay and benefits during any period of suspension (unless you are otherwise absent from work due to sickness or other leave and have exhausted the pay entitlements connected to such absence).
+Periods of suspension will be as brief as possible and will be kept under review.
+For periods of suspension lasting 20 Working Days or longer, they will be reviewed at least every 20 Working Days.